Borrowing an instrument

 Health and safety depend in large part on the personal decisions of informed individuals.
 Institutions have health and safety responsibilities, but fulfillment of these responsibilities cannot and will not ensure any specific individual’s health and safety.
 Too many factors beyond any institution’s control are involved.
 Individuals have a critically important role and each is personally responsible for avoiding risk and preventing injuries to themselves before, during, and after study or employment at an institutions.
 It is the responsibility of students, staff, and faculty to report conditions and practices that are hazardous to health and safety to the department chair and administrative assistant.

 Music lessons are available to all students, in voice and these instruments: brass (horn, trumpet, trombone, euphonium, tuba), woodwinds (flute, oboe, clarinet, saxophone, bassoon), piano (plus organ and harpsichord), strings (violin, viola, cello, bass, classical guitar, harp), and percussion.
 There is a fee for lessons.
 The Music Department offers the choice of weekly half-hour lessons (for one semester-hour of credit) or weekly one-hour lessons (for two semester-hours of credit).
-If you are interested in music lessons, visit the music building (Krieg Hall) and register for lessons with Melanie Kern (firstname.lastname@example.org), the administrative assistant for the Music Department.
+To register for music lessons, please visit or send email to the music department office (email@example.com).

 Visit the music office if you need a locker or practice room.
 A locker is available for a fee of $5.00 per academic year.
 (The cost is due to expense the department incurs to change the locks each year.)
 You may sign up for a practice room, also for a non-refundable $5.00 fee for the academic year.
 Each practice room is shared by 3-5 students.
 (Use the signup sheet on the door to schedule a practice time.)
 Practice rooms with grand pianos are reserved for piano majors.
 Practice rooms may not be used as storage space.
 Three practice rooms (203B, 203C, 205B) are kept open and are available at no cost.